-3.4 Local Mode (Analog enable)
+3.5 Local Mode (Analog enable)

 1) In local mode, to enable X-ray On connect J2-13 to J2-15 through a dry contact.
 The external interlock must also be close for the X-ray to enable.
-This feature is disable after Digital enable command is sent.

 See Figure 3.4 for wiring diagram and specifications.